List of The Critic characters: Vlada and Zoltan Veramirovich

-Vlada, who is a 40-year-old Eastern-European immigrant, runs a restaurant called L'ane Riche (French for "The Wealthy Jackass"), which Jay and Jeremy both frequent.
-He hates Jay, but loves his money.
-During the series most of his wealth is thanks to Jay's appetite and when Jay dieted they couldn't afford Harvard for Zoltan, his equally effeminate and disturbing son.
-Also according to Zoltan that they bought a yacht as a result of Jay's appetite.
+Vlada Veramirovich (voiced by Nick Jameson) is a 40-year-old Eastern-European immigrant who runs the restaurant L'ane Riche (French for "The Wealthy Jackass"), which Jay and Jeremy frequent.
 Vlada frequently makes insulting remarks about Jay to the restaurant staff or quietly directs them to give him a bad table and poor-quality food.
 Best known for his greeting to Jay, "Ahhh, Meeester Sherman!" he has a keen understanding of who is hot and who is not in New York and a posse built for schmoozing.
-Zoltan attends the same UN School as Jay's son Marty and sings unintentionally hilarious songs about his homeland.
-Principal Mangosuthu, the headmaster of the UN School, once described Zoltan as "The boy who used to be a girl.
-Oops, that used to be a secret!..."
-During the UN Olympics, he and his son wear Pottsylvania jerseys.
-L'ane Riche is a parody of Sardi's of New York, which is frequented by Broadway stars and New York socialites alike.
+Zoltan, Vlada's son, attends the same UN School as Jay's son Marty.